JamesBunker/nim-game/README.md

 # nim-game
-This program is a playable nim game versus an ai that will always make the optimal move, this is done in C.
+This program is a playable nim game versus an AI that will always make the optimal move, this is done in C.

 Instructions: Nim is played starting with rows of objects.
 Players take turns taking any number of objects from one of the rows.
 Whoever takes the last of the objects wins!